Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons

-Proposition~\ref{prop:complete:AC:steady:c:small} showed that for any $c \neq 0$ sufficiently small the smoothly-closing steady soliton $\mathcal{S}_{b,c}$ is complete and is asymptotic with rate $-1$ to the torsion-free~\sunitary{3}-invariant~\gtwo-cone over $\sunitary{3}/\T^2$.
-This naturally raises the question of whether the smoothly-closing steady solitons $\mathcal{S}_{b,c}$ remain complete and asymptotically conical for \emph{all} values of $c$.
-Numerical simulation strongly suggests that this is not the case and in fact suggests that the smoothly-closing steady solitons are: \begin{itemize}[left=0.5em] \item asymptotically conical when $\frac{c^2}{b^2}< \frac{9}{2}$; \item incomplete when $\frac{c^2}{b^2}> \frac{9}{2}$. \end{itemize} Based on this numerically-observed transition we were led to investigate steady solitons at the critical ratio $\tfrac{c^2}{b^2}=\tfrac{9}{2}$.
+Observing numerically a transition in the long-time behaviour of smoothly-closing steady solutions led us to investigate solitons at the critical ratio $\tfrac{c^2}{b^2}=\tfrac{9}{2}$.
 By scaling and use of the discrete symmetries we can suppose that $b= \sqrt{2}$ and $c=3$.
 In this case the small-$t$ power series expansion for the coefficient $f_1$ given in Appendix~\ref{app:sc:power:series} specialises to

-which we recognise as the opening terms in the Taylor series for the function $2 \sinh{\tfrac{1}{2}t}$ centred at $t=0$.
+We recognise this as the beginning of the Taylor series for the function $2 \sinh{\tfrac{1}{2}t}$ centred at $t=0$.
 Inspection of the expansions for $f_2^2$ and $f_3^2$ also reveal expansions that are consistent with being the Taylor series for other hyperbolic trigonometric functions.
 This leads us to the following result.

 \begin{theorem} The smoothly-closing steady soliton $\mathcal{S}_{\sqrt{2},3}$ is given explicitly by